catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 `parent` : Contain the **data** returned from the **previous** function in a **resolver chain**.

-`args` : Contain all the **arguments** provided to the field for querying a specific object.
+`args` : Contain all the **arguments** provided for querying a specific object.

-`context` : Used to access all the **methods** defined in `RESTDataSource` or to access authentication info.
+`context` : Contain authentication info and all the **methods** defined in `RESTDataSource`.

-`info` : Contain informational properties about the operation's execution state.
+`info` : Contain informational properties about the **execution state**.

-Keep each resolver lightweight and responsible for a specific piece of data.
-This pattern keeps each resolver readable, easy to understand, and more resilient to future changes.
+Keep each resolver lightweight and responsible for one piece of data. <-- Readable, easy to understand and more resilient to future changes

 ```js title="server/src/resolvers.js"
 const resolvers = {